 How do I get tickets to events at CVPA?Tickets are generally available immediately prior to a performance at the Main Office and are for General Admission.

 Are your facilities available to outside organizations or to rent?Due to our performance calendar and production schedule, our facilities are sometimes unavailable to outside organizations, but requests are always considered.
 Visit Theatre Rental Information to learn more.

 I am interested in teaching at CVPA.
-To whom do I send my resume?Send all resumes and letters of intent to: Dr. Kacy Seals at the school address.
+To whom do I send my resume?Send all resumes and letters of intent to: Dr. Kacy Shahid at the school address.

 Must dance, music, theater, and visual arts teachers be highly qualified?The visual and performing arts are considered a “core” subject under the federal No Child Left Behind Act (NCLB-2001).
 This requires that all teachers are highly qualified in the core academic content area(s) they teach.
 State licensure in the area taught is the first requirement for highly qualified status.
 NCLB places major emphasis upon teacher quality as a factor in improving achievement for all students.
 This emphasis grows out of the research showing that teachers’ mastery of the academic content they teach is critical to engaging students.